xogeny/kue-send/README.md

 that simply allows more information to be passed back to the job requester than current `kue` offers.
-I recognize that someone could go a little nuts with this functionality and it could be seen as a bit of a pandora's box for that reason.
+I recognize that someone could go a little nuts with this functionality and it could be seen as a bit of a Pandora's Box for that reason.
 But I thought at a minimum I should offer up this contribution even if it isn't suitable for inclusion in `kue` directly.

+This may only be a short-term solution depending on whether something comparable eventually makes its way into `kue`.

 ## Example